bistacos/db-design-challenge/src/demoData.md

-(You may have to "view raw" and zoom out if the following tables look crazy on your screen...I suppose I could have screenshotted this...)
+(You may have to "view raw" and zoom out if the following tables look crazy on your screen)

 Covers Test Cases 1 and 2: